Back to blog

 RateTell combines AI HS code classification, live carrier rates, and destination country tariff data to estimate the full cost at Shopify checkout.
 The system pulls real-time carrier rates from UPS, FedEx, and DHL, then applies the correct duty and tax rates based on your products' HS codes and the customer's shipping address.
 All of this happens in milliseconds as the customer moves through checkout, with no delay in the shopping experience.

 RateTell updates its tariff database automatically whenever countries change their rates, so your landed cost estimates are always current.
 The platform handles everything from standard duties and VAT to complex scenarios like anti-dumping duties, excise taxes, and trade agreement preferences.
-Start your free trial to show landed cost at checkout.

 R